GordeyGuselnikov/Diplom_2/README.md

-# API tests with JUnit 4, RestAssured and Allure
+# API tests for https://stellarburgers.nomoreparties.site with JUnit 4, RestAssured and Allure